hacefresko/TP-Link-Archer-C6-EU-re/README.md

 	3622288   	0x374590    	Unix path: /etc/Wireless/RT2860/RT2860_2G.dat
 	3637850   	0x37825A    	Unix path: /etc/Wireless/RT2860/RT2860.dat

 According to `binwalk` these binary files don't make any sense at all.
-However, upon further inspection with `xxd`, they look like executable or something like that, since they have many strings related to important services such as HTTP, UPnP, etc. and a lot of binary data.
-They are both at [`executable1.bin`](./firmware/Archer%20C6(EU)_V4.0_220425/extracted/chunk1/executable1.bin) and [`executable2.bin`](./firmware/Archer%20C6(EU)_V4.0_220425/extracted/chunk1/executable2.bin).
+However, upon further inspection with `strings`, first binary seems to be the U-boot binary, while the second one seems to be the main binary running on the device, which provides all different functionalities.
+I renamed them to [`uboot.bin`](./firmware/Archer%20C6(EU)_V4.0_220425/extracted/chunk1/uboot.bin) and [`main.bin`](./firmware/Archer%20C6(EU)_V4.0_220425/extracted/chunk1/main.bin)

 ### MINIFS